LaboratoireMecaniqueLille/crappy/docs/source/tutorials/more_complexity.rst

 current position of the motor.
 To calculate this value, we just have to integrate the measured speed over time.
 This is numerically a very simple operation, since it is equivalent to a sum.
 It is thus a perfect job for a Modifier !
-Luckily, Crappy already implements the :ref:`Integrate` Modifier for integrating a signal over time.
-Let's add it on a Link starting from the Machine Block and pointing towards a new :ref:`Grapher` for the position :
+Luckily, Crappy already implements the :ref:`Integrate <crappy_docs/modifiers:integrate>` Modifier for integrating a signal over time.
+Let's add it on a Link starting from the Machine Block and pointing towards a new :ref:`Grapher <crappy_docs/blocks:grapher>` for the position :

 .. literalinclude:: /downloads/more_complexity/tuto_modifiers.py
    :language: python